Baltimore/Washington International Airport: 21st century

-In 2015, Norwegian Air Shuttle announced they would start flights from Baltimore to the islands of Guadelope and Martinique.
-In an interview with The Baltimore Sun, CEO Bjorn Kjos said "Baltimore is high on the list for long-haul destinations," hinting at further expansion into Europe.
-In mid-2018, however, the airline ceased all flights out of Baltimore due to heavy financial losses.
+In 2015, Norwegian Air Shuttle announced it would begin flights from the airport to Guadeloupe and Martinique.
+In an interview with The Baltimore Sun, Norwegian Air Shuttle CEO Bjorn Kjos said, "Baltimore is high on the list for long-haul destinations", hinting at further expansion into Europe.
+In mid-2018, however, the airline ceased all flights out of Baltimore, attributing the cessation to heavy financial losses.

-In early 2016 a partnership between the airport and Towson University's WTMD Radio Station announced a new concert series that will take place at the terminal's baggage claim on the lower level.
-The local bands of Wye Oak, Arboretum, and Super City.
-This new series follows the release event of Animal Collective's new album Painting With on November 25, 2015, where the new album was streamed throughout the airport.
+In early 2016, a partnership between the airport and Towson University's WTMD radio station was announced, including a new concert series that takes place at the terminal's baggage claim on the lower level.
+Local bands included Wye Oak and others.
+The new series followed the release event of Animal Collective's new album Painting With on November 25, 2015, where the new album was streamed throughout the airport.

-In late 2018 construction began on a $60 million, five-gate expansion of terminal A for Southwest Airlines.
+In late 2018, construction began on a $60 million, five-gate expansion of terminal A for Southwest Airlines.
 The new expansion began operations in 2021.
 2018 also marked a new annual record for passenger traffic at BWI Marshall Airport with over 27.1 million passengers.

-In 2021, commuter airline Southern Airways Express ended its hub at BWI and switched its east coast hub to Washington Dulles International Airport.
-In addition, the airport's international growth continued with the addition of a twice-weekly flight by Air Senegal to Blaise Diagne International Airport in Dakar, Senegal via a stop in New York-JFK.
-However, in January 2023, Air Senegal ceased the New York to Baltimore portion of this route, dropping Baltimore back down to only two year-round transatlantic flights.
+In 2021, commuter airline Southern Airways Express ended its hub at BWI and switched its East Coast hub to Dulles International Airport.
+In addition, the airport's international growth continued with the addition of a twice-weekly flight by Air Senegal to Blaise Diagne International Airport in Dakar, Senegal, via a stop in Kennedy International Airport in Queens, New York City.
+However, in January 2023, Air Senegal ceased the New York City to Baltimore portion of this route, dropping Baltimore back down to only two year-round transatlantic flights.
 In 2022, Play Airlines began daily nonstop flights from Baltimore to Reykjavík, Iceland, which was quickly followed a few weeks later by Icelandair also resuming flights from BWI to Reykjavík.

-On January 26th, 2023, Copa Airlines announced they would start operating direct flights to Panama City, making them the first Central American airline to operate out of BWI.
-Flights are scheduled to start in June.
+On January 26, 2023, Copa Airlines announced they would start operating direct flights to Panama City, making it the first Central America-based airline to operate out of the airport.
+The flights began as scheduled in late June 2023.

+In August 2024, Icelandair announced that they would be partnering with Southwest Airlines to better connect their customers, and that the initial North American gateway between the airlines would be BWI.

+From 2024 to 2025, BWI lost service from five airlines: Air Canada, Allegiant Air, Condor, Contour, JetBlue, and Play Airlines.